-And when I started to write my second list of “To-Do About Its” and realized I could just refer to the To-Dos on the prior page, I could see one more pattern: that honestly, stepping up, “living UP” (kind of like leveling up or leaning in), and self-assertion were at the root of most everything I could do to feel the way I wanted to feel.
+And when I started to write my second list of “To-Do About Its,” I could see one more pattern: that asserting myself in my own life was at the root of most everything I could do to feel the way I wanted to feel.

 It’s only been a few days, but I feel completely refreshed after our planned freak-out.
 No, this is not the end.
 Yes, I’m already planning on allowing myself this time again in six months (or sooner if needed).
 But the biggest takeaway for me is that sometimes I need to break down in order to build up stronger than before.
 And planning that – allowing myself the time and space to just sit with all my highs and lows simultaneously – prevents shame or guilt from getting in the way.

 Resilience is a strength for sure, but just because you’re able to tough things out or go with the flow doesn’t mean you need to pretend it’s easy.
 You cannot truly live into your high highs if you ignore your low lows – and if you look close enough, you’ll see the extremes are directly related.

 If you’re like me and need a good old fashioned freak-out, block off a few hours in your calendar and when the day comes, get to writing.
 I’d love to hear what comes up for you.
 Do you see patterns?
 Difficult realizations?
 Stuff coming up you didn’t expect was even there?
 I’d love to hear in the comments.